StructAlign: Structured Cross-Modal Alignment for Continual Text-to-Video Retrieval: Methodology

 \subsection{Approximate Simplex ETF Geometry for CTVR}

-We introduce an simplex ETF structure as a geometric prior to organize the shared feature space for CTVR.
+We introduce a simplex ETF structure as a geometric prior to organize the shared feature space for CTVR.
+The simplex ETF is initialized at the beginning of training and remains fixed throughout the training process.
 Instead of enforcing rigid feature collapse, it promotes a well-separated category-level geometry that supports cross-modal alignment while preserving intra-category variability.
-The term \emph{approximate} emphasizes that ETF is employed as a soft geometric prior, rather than a strict convergence target.
+The term \emph{approximate} emphasizes that the ETF is employed as a soft geometric prior, rather than a strict convergence target.

-\textbf{Definition of Simplex ETF Structure.} The joint feature space is organized around a set of $C$ semantic prototypes, each corresponding to a distinct visual-textual concept.
+\textbf{Definition of a simplex ETF Structure.} The joint feature space is organized around a set of $C$ semantic prototypes, each corresponding to a distinct visual-textual concept.
 We denote these prototypes by $P = [p_1, p_2, \dots, p_C] \in \mathbb{R}^{d \times C}$, which are encouraged to form a simplex ETF configuration.
 In particular, an ideal reference ETF can be written as:

 where $U \in \mathbb{R}^{d \times C}$ is an orthogonal matrix satisfying $U^\top U = I_C$, $I_C$ is the $C \times C$ identity matrix, and $\mathbf{1}_C$ is a $C$-dimensional all-ones vector.
 We assume $d \ge C$, which holds in practice.
-Prototypes are $\ell_2$-normalized and regularized to remain close to this reference geometry.
+The prototypes are $\ell_2$-normalized and regularized to remain close to this reference geometry.
 Their pairwise inner products follow the simplex ETF structure:

 The off-diagonal inner product $-\dfrac{1}{C-1}$ characterizes the maximal equiangular configuration for $C$ prototypes.